-Facility Need Approval (FNA)-the letter of approval from the Office of Behavioral Health (OBH) which is required for licensure applicants for opioid treatment programs prior to applying for a BHS provider license or the letter of approval from the Facility Need Review (FNR) Committee within the department which is required for licensure applicants for psychosocial rehabilitation (PSR) or CPST services prior to applying for a BHS provider license.
+Facility Need Approval (FNA)-the letter of approval from the Office of Behavioral Health which is required for licensure applicants for opioid treatment programs prior to applying for a BHS provider license or the letter of approval from the Facility Need Review Committee within the department which is required for licensure applicants for PSR or CPST services prior to applying for a BHS provider license.

-FDA-the Food and Drug Administration of the United States Department of Health and Human Services.
+FDA-the United States Food and Drug Administration.